Nakakiyo092/usb2canfdv1/CONTRIBUTING.md

 The commands below sync changes between this repository and subtrees ([wiki](https://github.com/Nakakiyo092/usb2canfdv1/wiki) and [slcan-tester](https://github.com/Nakakiyo092/slcan-tester)).
-It would be best practice to sync at release time.
+It would be a good practice to sync at release time.

 ```
 git subtree pull --prefix=doc doctree master --squash